Choosing a career may feel like a daunting task—

 This is not to discount all sorts of tests that are supposed to help you in your professional life.

-Tests such as Myers-Briggs Type Indicator or the MAPP Career Test could help you learn more about the type of personality you have, or the work environment that you’d thrive in—
+Tests such as Myers-Briggs Type Indicator, the MAPP Career Test or the Marlee Motivational Assessment could help you learn more about the type of personality you have, or the work environment that you’d thrive in—

 But make sure the tests are selected, conducted, and assessed by trained professionals who know how to interpret the scores and relate them to you in particular.